Kuadrant/architecture/rfcs/0008-distributed-dns.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

+## Strategy Check

+It would be possible to have the controller write the strategy to txt record for the root host. `a.b.com:strategy:simple` .
+We could then implement a pre-write check.
+If this txt record was set to a conflicting strategy, other controllers would not write their changes but instead would report this in their status.
+It would be up the end user then to decide to either change the conflicting policies or delete the simple policy and allow a load balanced policy to take over.

 ## Heartbeat Check

 It may turn out that disappearing clusters create more headaches than currently anticipated, and in this scenario we could respond with having each cluster regularly update a heartbeat TXT field (say every 5 minutes), and on this timer also check all other clusters heart beats, if some are falling old then all the records related to that heartbeat's clusterID can be removed.